jasonchadwick/quops-game/README.md

+# Quops: A board game inspired by quantum mechanics

+TODO: make this more readable

 All tiles are entangled - i.e. the entire board is in a superposition of possible states.
 These states have different "probability amplitudes" associated with them.
 As in quantum mechanics, probability amplitudes are complex numbers.
 The "expected